Catacol Bay: Settlements

 The Norse name for the tiny village of Catacol itself is The gully of the cat.
 The village of Catacol has a row of low white terraced cottages called the 'Twelve Apostles'.
 They were built to house those people cleared from the surrounding countryside, when much of the interior of the island was set aside for deer.
 The theory was these former farmers would turn to fishing, and with this in mind, each of the twelve cottages had a differently shaped first floor window.
 This would allow the woman of the house to signal by placing a candle in the window to her husband out while he was out fishing in the Firth of Clyde.
 The husband would know who was being signalled by the shape of the window.
 In reality, most of the dispossessed moved away to other parts of the island in protest against their eviction.

 Further along the C147 to the north lies the now-closed Catacol Bay Hotel.
 Directly to the north east of the bay is Lochranza, about 1 mile along the A841 road.
-Almost 5 miles south west of Catacol along the C147 road, lies the former industrial village and now tourist village of Pirnmill.
+Almost 5 miles south west of Catacol along the C147 road, lies the former industrial village and now tourist village of Pirnmill, where pirns were made for the cotton industry from 1780 to 1840.